mds1/auction-house/README.md

 The claim methods take an `account`, `percent`, and `merkleProof` as inputs.
 It verifies that those input parameters can be used generate the `merkleRoot` stored on the Splitter.
 Once verified, the method computes how much `account` is owed based on `percent` and `auctionProceeds` and transfers the amount to `account`.

-> Allow for the splits contract to split both ETH and / or ERC20 tokens.
+> Requirement: Allow for the splits contract to split both ETH and / or ERC20 tokens.

 When creating a new `Splitter`, you specify the `auctionCurrency` as an input.
 When set to the zero address, the `Splitter` knows that ETH is used as the auction current.
 For any other address an ERC20 token is assumed.

-> To simplify the scope of the contract, each split should only be used once, and for a specific auction.
+> Requirement: To simplify the scope of the contract, each split should only be used once, and for a specific auction.

 The `Splitter` is designed this way:
 - It can only be initialized once, which happens at deploy time